hashicorp/flight/README.md

 ### How to contribute a new icon in Figma (HashiCorp staff only)

-1. [Open a GitHub issue](https://github.com/hashicorp/flight/issues/new) to kick-off work on adding a new icon
+1. [Open a GitHub issue](https://github.com/hashicorp/flight/issues/new?assignees=&labels=enhancement%2C+triage&template=icon-request.md&title=Flight+Icon+Request%3A+%5Bicon-name%5D) to kick-off work on adding a new icon
-_Outline the use case for a new icon, why an existing icon isn't a good fit if there is one, and include any screenshots or WIP if you've done some initial work on a proposal for the icon._

 2. If you're ready to develop the new icon, create a new branch within [✏️Flight Development](https://www.figma.com/file/MYiw4kiVpunIMMw0sBkE1t/%E2%9C%8F%EF%B8%8F-Flight-Development?node-id=205%3A0)
 _You can do this from the Main menu (File > Create branch...)_